 Prescription medicine or recreation drugs?

 In the old days there used to be a clear line in the sand between street drugs and prescription medication.
-Marijuana, once illegal everywhere, is now legal in half the states in America.
+Marijuana, once illegal everywhere, is now legal in over half of the states in America.
 Some marijuana users still use the drug illegally for a high, while others in a medical marijuana state feign symptoms in order to get a medical marijuana card.
 The net result in both cases are individuals using the drug for recreational purposes, though they arrived at using from two different paths.

 A second example of the blurring line between recreation and prescription medication are stimulants.
 Cocaine is an illegal drug that some people use recreationally, and now we have a generation of kids who have found that psychostimulants like Adderall mimic cocaine and can be attained much easier by simply telling a doctor they can’t focus at school.
 I have had kids in my office report to me directly that they actually prefer psychostimulants to cocaine, and find it much easier to fill a prescription than it is to make an illegal drug deal on the streets.